Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Taxzone](../../Assets/Screenshots/DataHub/DataTypes/Taxzone.png "[Taxzone]")

-The data type *Taxzone* is used to indicate the tax zone.
+The *Taxzone* data type is used to indicate the tax zone.
 A drop-down list with all available tax zones is displayed in the product view.

-  > [Info] For detailed information about creating a tax zone, see [Create a tax zone](to_be_completed_#create-a-tax-zone).
+  > [Info] For detailed information about creating a tax zone, see [Create a tax zone](../../Taxes/Integration/03_ManageTaxZones.md#create-a-tax-zone).

 The *Taxes* plugin owns this data type.